Person of Interest season 5: Development

 The series was renewed for a fifth season in May 2015.
 In contrast to the previous seasons getting renewed in March, the decision to delay the renewal until May was due to the declining ratings of the second half of the fourth season, with the season finale hitting a new series low.
 On the very same day of the renewal, it was announced that CBS only ordered 13 episodes for the season.
 This prompted many analysts to question whether the season would be the final season, to which Nina Tassler, President and Chairwoman of CBS, commented, "We're having those conversations with the team right now.
 Jonah Nolan and Greg Plageman came in and pitched really terrific ideas for the new season.
 It's always been a really smart, creative show.
 If it is the final season, then we'll have a great ending."

 While promoting the season at the 2015 San Diego Comic-Con, series creator Jonathan Nolan said, "We're going to make 13 kickass episodes, and drop the microphone.
 I can't predict down the road but we're very proud of the show and if it's the last season, no one is going to be disappointed with the story we tell."
 Executive producer Greg Plageman said that the season finale could work as a series finale and he had the final scenes planned in advanced, although he said the writers still had more stories left to tell.
 In August 2015, Michael Emerson explained how they approached the season, "I think because we're thinking of this like an ending — although I'm guessing it will be ambiguous enough to be pursued later on — it's an ending.
 Splashy endings usually involve casualties.
 So I think we're likely to either lose characters or have them somehow transformed."
 Co-star Jim Caviezel also expressed doubt on the final season announcement.
-In the same month, CBS still wasn't confirming the series' final season.
+In the same month, CBS still was not confirming the series' final season.
 Tassler said, "We haven't determined if it's the end of the series yet.
 We don't know those dates.
 We're not anywhere near having to determine what that last storyline will be."
 In November 2015, TVLine deemed that the series was in danger of cancellation, citing the limited series order and delayed schedule for the season.